iamgodot/py-tldr/README.md

   --config FILE                   Specify a config file to use.
   -p, --platform [android|common|linux|osx|sunos|windows]
                                   Override current operating system.
+  -L, --language TEXT             Specify language of the page(with no
+                                  fallbacks), e.g. `en`.
   -u, --update                    Update local cache with all pages.
   -h, --help                      Show this message and exit.
 ```